This article is part of a series on the future of wellness in luxury.

 Celebrities – from Kendall Jenner and Rita Ora to Beyoncé, Rihanna, and Kanye West – have transformed the perception of activewear and made it a hit fashion statement.
 Their millions of social media followers are taking notice.

-Indeed, 38 percent of Millennial and Generation Z consumers are reported to be highly affected by what social media influencers wear and the brands they decide to embrace.
+Indeed, 38% of Millennial and Generation Z consumers are reported to be highly affected by what social media influencers wear and the brands they decide to embrace.

 Some celebrities even came out with their own athleisure brand – from Kate Hudson’s Fabletics to Venus Williams’ ELeVen, Khloé Kardashian’s Good American and Beyoncé’s Ivy Park.